 Terry loves photographing birds, and kayaking fits in perfectly with that hobby because she can paddle and drift up quietly and get very close to her subjects before she takes a picture.

 Now that we are no longer fulltiming, we recently added two more rigid kayaks to our little fleet; Old Town Predator 13s.
 These 13 foot long kayaks are probably the most stable I’ve ever been in, and have the most comfortable seats of any kayak I’ve ever seen.
 I have a very bad back, and with most kayaks I am hurting after an hour or two on the water.
 But with the seats in the Old Town kayaks, I can go all day.
 They are perfect for paddling and fishing here on the Intercoastal Waterway and Mosquito Lagoon, where we have a lot of oyster beds with sharp shells that might do damage to an inflatable boat.
 While I don’t think they are the best choice in a hard kayak for RVers, due to their length and weight, if you have a toy hauler or tow a van or long bed pickup behind your motorhome, they are well worth considering.

-Old Town even makes a pedal version, the Predator PDL.
+Old Town even makes a pedal version similar to this pedal kayak, the Predator PDL.
 Our friend Jim Lewis has one of them and loves it because he can keep his hands free to fish, controlling the boat with the foot pedals, much like using a trolling motor.